U.S. Route 412: Missouri

-U.S. 412 crosses Missouri on its Bootheel, and runs concurrent with Interstate 155 east of Hayti to the Tennessee state line.
+U.S. 412 crosses the Missouri Bootheel, and runs concurrent with Interstate 155 east of Hayti to the Tennessee state line.

 Tennessee

 Still concurrent with I-155, US 412 enters Tennessee from Missouri on the Caruthersville Bridge before meeting US 51 in Dyersburg.
 The interstate designation ends as 412 turns southeast toward Jackson on a stretch of highway that was upgraded from 2 to 4 lanes in the 1990s.
 After leaving Jackson on its eastern side, US 412 passes through the towns of Lexington, Parsons, and Hohenwald before reaching Columbia.
 The section from Hohenwald eastward to I-65 near Columbia is overlapped with unsigned State Route 99.
 East of I-65 at the eastern terminus of US 412, the route remains SR 99.

 History

 Arkansas Highway 68 is the former designation of U.S. Highway 412 from the Arkansas-Oklahoma State Line to U.S. Highway 62 at Alpena.
 The original eastern terminus of Highway 68 was 10 mi east of Huntsville at Highway 21, but was extended in the 1940s to Alpena.

 An old alignment of Highway 68 can be found 4 mi east of Huntsville.
 This section includes an open-spandrel arch bridge over War Eagle Creek.

 Just east of Mountain Home, in Henderson, the highway crosses Lake Norfork, which at one time had to be crossed by ferry.
 Coinciding with the final trip of a Norfork Lake ferry at 8 a.m.
 Friday, October 14, 1983, the U.S. Highway 62 bridge across Lake Norfork was opened.
 Charles Gibson piloted the ferry on that trip, carrying three cars across the lake within the shadow of the bridge, which brought a 40-year era to an end.